swholm19/warranty-tracking-client/README.md

 in the UI you can edit or delete, the warranty.
 Only warranties that the user who is logged in will appear on the screen.
 If the warranty is going to expire within a month the border around the warranty will turn red to alert user it is coming up.
-Also all warranties will be displayed in chronological order from most recent to expire to furthest out expiration date.
+Also all warranties will be displayed in chronological order from soonest to expire to furthest out expiration date.
 Full authentication is also provided and works like the standard browser authentication.</p>